Rheumatoid Arthritis Life Insurance Cover

 As the condition progresses, cartilage protecting the ends of the bones starts to thin, which can lead to possible bone erosion.

-Eventually, bone erosion leads to loss of movement and shape in the joint, and ultimately, the joint will need to be replaced.
+Eventually, bone erosion leads to loss of movement and joint shape, and the joint will ultimately need to be replaced.

 Without a good treatment response, disabling joint destruction can occur quickly.